 In the UK, Easter weekend is my marker in the year when I know everything needs to be ready and most seeds need to be sown.
 Choose any week or weekend in April for this purpose to block out a number of days to get everything ready for the year ahead.
 This blitz of action will pay off tenfold across the rest of the year and you’ll be surrounded by tulips bursting into flower.

-As spring arrives weeds burst into growth, this is your chance to really get on top of the situation now before it becomes unmanageable.
+As spring arrives self sown seeds of wildflowers will burst into growth, often where you might not want them. this is your chance to really get on top of the situation now before it becomes unmanageable.

 - Cover unused areas until ready: with a thick mulch of compost or well-rotted manure, weed suppressant matting or card board (but make sure the card is organic!)